 - Fantasyland has the most “dark rides” of any land in the park.
 They are called “dark rides” because they feature brilliantly painted show scenes that are illuminated by black light inside the darkness of the attraction.
 Dark rides on opening day were Snow White’s Scary Adventures, Mr. Toad’s Wild Ride, and Peter Pan’s Flight.
 Alice in Wonderland was added in 1958 and Pinocchio’s Daring Journey in 1983.

-- Clopin’s Music Box in Fantasy Faire was inspired by the characters in “The Hunchback of Notre Dame” and features a unique arrangement of the song “Topsy Turvey” from the film.
+- Clopin’s Music Box in Fantasy Faire was inspired by the characters in “The Hunchback of Notre Dame” and features a unique arrangement of the song “Topsy Turvy” from the film.

 - There are more than 60 horses on King Arthur Carrousel, no two of them alike.

-- During a 16-hour operating day in the park, the “It’s a Small World” song is played, on average, 1,200 times.
+- During a 16-hour operating day in the park, the iconic song inside “it’s a small world” is played, on average, 1,200 times.

-- The Matterhorn Bobsleds was the first tubular steel roller coaster in the world when it opened in 1959.
-It set the standard for modern-day roller-coaster design
+- The Matterhorn Bobsleds was the first tubular steel roller coaster in the world when it opened in 1959 and can be found only in Disneyland.
+This attraction celebrated its 60th anniversary on June 14, 2019.

 Cast member tips: